-Associate of Science in Agricultural Technology - Not for Transfer (AS)
+Associate of Science in Agricultural Technology (AS)

 This degree prepares students for entry-level employment in the field of Agriculture Technology through the study of agriculture equipment maintenance and repair, basic equipment construction and fabrication, including layout, finish and welding of metal agriculture structures.
 Students will acquire skills in uses of tools and equipment necessary for modern farming operations.